h2oai/h2o-llmstudio/documentation/docs/guide/experiments/create-an-experiment.md

  ```

 After the experiment is completed, you can find all output artifacts in the `examples/output_oasst1` folder.
-You can then use the `prompt.py` script to chat with your model:
+You can then use the `prompt.py` script to chat with your model.

 ```bash
 python prompt.py -e examples/output_oasst1